PacktPublishing/Causal-Inference-and-Discovery-in-Python/README.md

 * [Books purchased after ~12:00 PM on June 13, 2023](https://github.com/PacktPublishing/Causal-Inference-and-Discovery-in-Python/blob/main/errata/Errata%20-%20Non-Early%20Print%20(ordered%20after%20June%2013%202023).ipynb)

 If you spotted a mistake, let us know at book(at)causalpython.io or just open an **issue** in this repo.
-Thank you!
+Thank you 🙏🏼